 The Province put in place four different plans over a 20 year period to help accommodate growth while protecting valuable farmland, water resources and natural heritage.
-The Coordinated Review of the four plans provides an opportunity to assess progress to date, address challenges and make improvements.
+The Coordinated Review of the four plans provided an opportunity to assess progress to date, address challenges and make improvements.
 The four plans are:

 - the Growth Plan for the Greater Golden Horseshoe

 - the Oak Ridges Moraine Conservation Plan

 - the Greenbelt Plan